Why Does My Gas Stove Keep Clicking?

-If you have a gas stove in your kitchen, you're probably accustomed to hearing a “click, click, click" when you turn the burner knob.
-This is the sound of the electric igniter working to light the burner.
+If you have a gas stove in your kitchen, you're probably accustomed to hearing "click, click, click" when you turn the burner knob.
+This is the sound of the electric igniter.
 Once the flame is going, the clicking should stop.

 Realign the Burner Cap